Hope Diamond: Geological beginnings

 The Hope Diamond was formed deep within the Earth approximately 1.1 billion years ago.
-Like all diamonds, it was formed when carbon atoms formed strong bonds with each other.
+Like all diamonds, it was formed by carbon atoms strongly bonding together.
 The Hope Diamond was originally embedded in kimberlite and was later extracted and refined to form the current gem.
 The Hope Diamond contains trace amounts of boron atoms intermixed with the carbon structure, which results in the rare blue color of the diamond.

 People typically think of the Hope Diamond as a historic gem, but... it's [important] as a rare scientific specimen that can provide vital insights into our knowledge of diamonds and how they are formed in the earth.